Molecular diversity as a biosignature: Methods

 or, when the relative uncertainty is inferred from the data, from a log-$t$ distribution,

 and exponentiate the result.
-Each abundance vector is then normalized to yield relative frequencies $p_{ij} = x_{ij} / \sum_j x_{ij}$, and transformed into an evenness curve using Equation~\ref{eq_Eq}, across a $q$-domain.
-The resulting empirical distribution $\left\{ E_i^{(n)}(q) \right\}_{n=1}^N$ captures the propagation of measurement uncertainty through the ecodiversity formalism under the appropriate sampling regime.
-A detailed account of the statistical model assigned to each sample, the specific profiles used, and the rationale for their selection is provided in the Extended Data.
+Each abundance vector is then normalized to yield relative frequencies $p_{ij} = x_{i,\ell=j} / \sum_\ell x_{i\ell}$, and transformed into an evenness curve using equation~(\ref{eq_Eq}), across a $q$-domain.
+The resulting empirical distribution $\left\{ E_i^{(n)}(q) \right\}_{n=1}^N$ captures the propagation of measurement uncertainty through the diversity formalism under the appropriate sampling regime.
+A detailed account of the statistical model assigned to each sample, the specific profiles used, and the rationale for their selection is provided in the Supplementary Information.